 Introduction Post: Spanish Perspectives on the Global Economy

-While the globalEDGE team is comprised of students and professionals with various academic backgrounds, one common theme amongst us is our passion for international business and to experience first hand the effects of an increasing economically, politically, and socially globalized world outside of the classroom.
-In my case, I have been given an incredible opportunity to work this summer with a non-governmental organization (NGO) called Poleas Global in Barcelona, Spain, which works to promote the coordination and multiplication of successful international relationships between the different sectors of the business world and projects aimed at social development and/or environmental conservation.
-Alongside working in a dynamic international business-focused environment here in Barcelona, I will also be reading news articles from local sources, such as La Vanguardia and El País to provide some news articles from a different perspective.
+While the globalEDGE team is comprised of students and professionals with various academic backgrounds, one common theme amongst us is our passion for international business and to experience first-hand the effects of an increasingly globalized economic, political, and cultural world outside of the classroom.
+In my case, I have been given an incredible opportunity to work this summer with a non-governmental organization (NGO) called Poleas Global in Barcelona, Spain, which works to promote the coordination and multiplication of successful international relationships between the different sectors of the business world and projects aimed at social development.
+Alongside working in a dynamic international business-focused environment here in Barcelona, I will also be reading news articles from local sources, such as La Vanguardia and El País, to utilize different perspectives for analyzing global business news.

 As a part of this introduction post, I would like to focus first on an overview of the Spanish economy, including its strengths and weaknesses.
 Prior to the global recession that began in 2008, the Spanish economy was regarded as one of the most dynamic within the European Union.
-Unfortunately, the three main pillars of the Spanish economy before 2008 were tourism, a seemingly endless demand for construction, and a booming housing market, thus leaving the country very vulnerable to the severe recession that has since followed.
-The current unemployment rate in Spain stands at 27%, while austerity measures imposed by the government to reduce the level of public debt ignited a combination of protests and anti-government demonstrations throughout the country, especially in the autonomous regions of Catalonia and Basque Country.
+Unfortunately, the three main pillars of the Spanish economy before 2008 were tourism, a seemingly endless demand for construction, and a booming housing market, thus leaving the country vulnerable to the severe recession that has since followed.
+The current unemployment rate in Spain stands at 27%, while austerity measures imposed by the government to reduce the level of public debt ignite anti-government demonstrations throughout the country, especially in the autonomous regions of Catalonia and Basque Country.

 Clearly, the Kingdom of Spain that once commanded oceans still holds significance in an increasingly integrated economic and political world.
 I greatly look forward to learning more about global business trends from a different perspective here in Barcelona, and I invite you to join me by following blogs with the tag "Perspectives from Spain." ¡Hasta luego!